hafnium49/react-complete-guide-course-resources/attachments/13 Demo Project - React Quiz/01-starting-project/docs/IMPLEMENTATION_PLAN.md

 ## Features to Implement

-- [ ] Header with logo and title
+- [x] Header with logo and title
-- [ ] Display quiz questions one at a time
+- [x] Display quiz questions one at a time
-- [ ] Shuffle answer options
+- [x] Shuffle answer options
-- [ ] Timer progress bar for each question
+- [x] Timer progress bar for each question
-- [ ] Auto-skip when timer expires
+- [x] Auto-skip when timer expires
-- [ ] Visual feedback for selected answer
+- [x] Visual feedback for selected answer
-- [ ] Show correct/wrong after selection
+- [x] Show correct/wrong after selection
-- [ ] Auto-advance to next question
+- [x] Auto-advance to next question
-- [ ] Summary screen with statistics
+- [x] Summary screen with statistics
-- [ ] List of all questions with user answers
+- [x] List of all questions with user answers

+---

+## Implementation Status: COMPLETE

+All features have been implemented.
+The app is fully functional with:
+- 6 components created in `src/components/`
+- `questions.js` copied to `src/`
+- `App.jsx` updated to render Header and Quiz